miniblackTW/EnglishOrSpanish/README.md

 Nope, everyone can use it

 ## How to play?
 wHoEvEr mOvEs fIrSt iS ꓨⱯ⅄!
-Just use the command "/eos" or "/englishorspanish" and everyone will stop moving uwu
+Just use the command "/eos" or "/englishorspanish" and everyone may stop moving uwu